giovannipiocirillo/italy-railways-heritage/README.md

     * **HTML5/CSS3:** Responsive "Glassmorphism" UI design.

 ## 📄 License
 This project is open for educational and research purposes.
-Please credit the original data authors (Ciccarelli & Groote, Nunn & Puga, FAO) when using the datasets derived from this dashboard.
+Please credit the original data authors (Ciccarelli & Groote, Nunn & Puga, FAO, OpenPolis) when using the datasets derived from this dashboard.